 The pushup challenge was started by #22KILL, a suicide prevention non-profit organization that predominantly focuses on preventing United States military veterans from committing suicide.
 Founded in 2013, it is composed of multiple programs that were created through partnerships with other non-profit organizations such as Carry That Load.

-Even though the target number is 22, the group encourages everyone to do as many as they want and in whatever way they want to because every pushup counts towards their long-term target goal of reaching 22 million pushups to “show support for our veterans.”
+Even though the target number is 22, the group encourages everyone to do as many pushups as they can in whatever way they want.
+Every pushup counts towards their long-term target goal of reaching 22 million pushups to “show support for our veterans.”